-Credit cards are a staple in the wallets of consumers today, and they will continue to be a payment method of choice for years to come, particularly as the adoption of mobile and contactless payments continue to grow.
+Credit cards are a staple in the wallets of consumers today, and they will undoubtedly be a payment method of choice for years to come, particularly as the adoption of mobile and contactless payments continues to grow.

-In fact, ResearchAndMarkets.com forecasts the global credit card payment market to grow from $477.63 billion in 2021 to $762.16 billion by 2027—exhibiting a 7.8% compound annual growth rate over the next five years.
+In fact, ResearchAndMarkets.com forecasts the global credit card payment market to grow to $762.16 billion by 2027—exhibiting a 7.8% compound annual growth rate over the next five years.

 To give you some clarity, here’s a practical guide that answers the most common questions small business owners have about credit card processing.